Supply Chain Risk Management in a Changing World

-Amidst uncertain conditions, how should businesses manage supply chain risk?
+Amidst uncertain conditions, how should businesses approach supply chain risk management?
 With predictive and resilient supply chain strategies.

 These lessons are manifold as recent events have tested supply chain strength.
 Natural disasters, geopolitical tensions and commodity challenges persist, and now COVID-19 brings unique tests to the marketplace.
 Border shutdowns and government lockdowns, coupled with systematic health and safety concerns, continue to fray supply chains worldwide.